 Here’s a list explaining what parts of your SSD application likely got your disability claim denied:

-Reason #1: Insufficient Medical Evidence
+Reason #1: Not Enough or Unconvincing Medical Evidence

 Because you know your condition so well, you may feel you’ve provided sufficient evidence for someone else to get an understanding of it and how it makes you disabled.
 However, the truth is that a lack of medical evidence is one of the biggest reasons individuals get their disability claim denied.
 It’s not enough to simply include the basics or an overview of your illness.
 You need to provide a thorough and detailed testimonial citing all sources of medical treatment at doctors’ offices, hospitals, clinics and specialty treatment centers.
 You also must include every provider’s name, what treatment was prescribed and on what date, and how you responded.
 This list should go back as far as to when you believe your disability started.